Things to do in San Antonio with kids, including the Alamo, the River Walk, and the Witte Museum.

 Things to Do in San Antonio With Kids

-We’ve tried to spend school breaks exploring different parts of the United States.
+Over the years, we’ve tried to spend school breaks exploring different parts of the United States.
 My kids hadn’t been to Texas before, so we decided to head to San Antonio, Texas, home of the Alamo and River Walk.
 We booked a Southwest Vacations package, which included our flights from Boston, a rental car, and our hotel.

-It doesn’t take too long to walk around.
+It doesn’t take too long to walk around the Alamo.
 There are some rules of reverence that you’ll need to follow when visiting the interior, so review those in advance.
 You’ll probably want to discuss them with your kids as well.

 If you aren’t staying on the River Walk, then combine your trip to the Alamo with a visit to the River Walk because they are right near each other.